andrewtong0/academiaTimer/README.md

 - Interval values may spill off and be difficult to read
 - Interval values are rounded
 - Text listing min/sec isn't always accurate (since if the timeline is only seconds, there are no minutes to list)

+Files are separated into .exe (single runtime executable for Windows), .apk (compatible with Android 7+ I believe), and the raw project files (stored in the folder).

+Other Things:
+- Raw Project Time: 3 Days
+- Work Time: ~ 4 hours